-The coldest, windiest, and driest continent, Antarctica contains 90 percent of all of the ice on the planet in an area just under one and a half times the size of the United States.
-Let's take a look at one of the world's most desolate regions.
+The coldest, windiest and driest continent, Antarctica contains 90 percent of all of the ice on Earth in an area just under one and a half times the size of the United States.
+But the southernmost continent is more than one big block of ice.

 Lying in the Antarctic Circle that rings the southern part of the globe, Antarctica is the fifth largest continent.
 Its size varies through the seasons, as expanding sea ice along the coast nearly doubles its size in the winter.
 Most of Antarctica is covered with ice; less than half a percent of the vast wilderness is ice free.